 Although it’s tempting in the short-term to reach for ways to avoid what we think might be “negative” emotions or sensations, the truth is that these experiences are a part of what makes us human.
 They allow us to experience the best in human emotion and sensation as well.

 And this is one of the biggest reasons behind the importance of natural childbirth.
 Can birth be physically challenging?
 Can it have moments where you might feel scared or uncertain?
 It doesn’t have to, but it definitely can.
-But the real experience comes from allowing yourself to feel the physical and emotional sensations of birth, moving through them towards the biggest natural high you will ever, ever get.
+But a profound experience can come from allowing yourself to feel the physical and emotional sensations of birth, moving through them towards the possibility of one of the biggest natural highs you may ever get.

 Please leave your comments below.